It is incredible how quickly clutter builds within the home and the mind. How many of us hold onto things long after they’ve outlived their use?

 - Will keeping/holding onto this make me happy?

-A word of warning: you can guarantee that within days of having a clear-out your mind will play tricks on you, finding use for anything and everything you threw/gave away (even though you may not have worn/used it for five years, or previously forgotten of its existence).
+A word of warning: Within days of having a clear-out your mind will play tricks on you.
+You will suddenly find use for everything you de-cluttered.
+You may not have used an item for 5 years but your mind will find a job for it once you’ve binned it.
 Just know that this is part of the de-cluttering process and it will pass.

-Hope this post helps you on your path
+Hope this post helps you on your Empath journey.

 Donations can be made here.
 Thank You for your kind support.